PavanRangani/docs/docs/prd/investments/meeting-notes.md

 [Mockups](https://drive.google.com/drive/u/0/folders/1Ggnh3PvN3TAZph1DP0znsAk48saXFFjk)

-- When no records available in page, shows  'No records available' message
+- When no records available in page, shows  'No Records Available' message
 - Each Meeting/Notes is shown as one card.
+- On mouse hover of card shows hover effect and cursor as hand
-- On click of Meeting card opens view page of the meeting
+- On click of Meeting card opens view page of the meeting in `COMMUNICATION` section
+- On click of Note card opens edit dialog in same page

 #### Meeting card